metabarcoding/obitools4-doc/content/docs/commands/basics/obijoin/_index.md

 ---
 archetype: "command"
-title: "Obijoin: join annotations from a file to a sequence file"
+title: "Obijoin"
-date: 2025-01-23
+date: 2025-02-10
 command: "obijoin"
 url: "/obitools/obijoin"
 weight: 90
 ---

-## `obijoin`: join annotations from a file to a sequence file
+# `obijoin`: join annotations from a file to a sequence file

-### Description
+## Description

 Perform a join operation to transfer annotations from a file to a sequence file.

-### Synopsis
+## Synopsis

 ```bash
 obijoin --join-with|-j <string> [--batch-size <int>] [--by|-b <string>]...